RichardLee02/Weather-App/README.md

-# Weather Channel #
+# Weather App #

 ## About ##

-**Weather Channel** is an android app that displays the weather of the user's current location.
+**Weather App** is an android app that displays the weather of the user's current location.